 - Allow to cool on the cookie sheet for 10 minutes before transferring to a wire rack to cool completely.
 If the cookies still look too puffy when you remove them from the oven, gently press down on them a little more.

 - Make Ahead & Freezing Instructions: Cookies stay fresh covered at room temperature for up to 1 week.
 You can make the cookie dough and chill it in the refrigerator for up to 2-3 days.
 Baked cookies freeze well for up to 3 months.
 Unbaked cookie dough balls (with caramel inside) freeze well for up to 3 months.
 Bake frozen cookie dough balls for an extra minute, no need to thaw.
-Click here for my tips and tricks on freezing cookie dough.
+Here’s how to freeze cookie dough.

 - Be sure to check out my top 5 cookie baking tips AND these are my 10 must-have cookie baking tools.

 Keywords: salted caramel chocolate chip cookies, caramel chocolate chip cookies